Skip to main content

 Comparing options reveals what a single direction conceals.

-Committing to a design direction before alternatives have been explored is one of the most reliable ways to generate expensive redesign work.
+Many projects move too quickly into a single layout direction without evaluating alternatives first.
 A layout that seems obvious at first often misses a more code-efficient or cost-effective arrangement that was never considered.
 A design options study forces that comparison to happen before drawings begin, when changing direction costs nothing.

 What comparing options reveals